andrew-d-gordon/sorting_by_frequency/README.md

 Information regarding the design and algorithmic implementation for this application can be found in [docs/design.md](docs/design.md).

-As a design choice, all extraneous punctuation in the input is stripped.
+As a design choice, all extraneous punctuation in the input is stripped, and all alphabetic characters are converted to lowercase.
 This procedure takes place at the processWords function within [`Form.js`](client/sorting_by_frequency/src/components/Form.js).

 # Example Run